JhossePaul/pysetl/docs/source/workflow.rst

 Dependency Injection
 ---------------------------------------------

-Across a Pipeline you can handle data dependencies with :class:`pysetl.workflow.Deliverable` and :class:`pysetl.workflow.Delivery`.
+Across a Pipeline, you can handle data dependencies with :class:`pysetl.workflow.Deliverable` and :class:`pysetl.workflow.Delivery`.

-By default, Factory will produce a ``Deliverable[T]`` and the Pipeline will registry each available deliverable produced by the factories.
-You can take advantage of this deliverable pool with a ``Delivery[T]`` declaration inside your factory and the Pipeline dispatcher will try to solve the dependency searching for a ``Deliverable`` of the same type.
+By default, a Factory will produce a ``Deliverable[T]`` and the Pipeline will register each available deliverable produced by the factories.
+You can take advantage of this deliverable pool with a ``Delivery[T]`` declaration inside your factory and the Pipeline dispatcher will try to solve the dependency by searching for a ``Deliverable`` of the same type.
 If ambiguity occurs you can pass a deliverable_id or explicitly state the expected producer class.
 Finally, you can register external deliverables into the Pipeline.